wombleton/gitlaw-nz/acts/S/Securities Trustees and Statutory Supervisors Act 2011.md

     (4) To avoid doubt, a direction must not be inconsistent with the relevant governing document, but may require the appointee to seek specified amendments to the document.

-    (5) A person who, without reasonable excuse, fails to comply with a direction under subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $200,000\.
+    (5) A person who, without reasonable excuse, fails to comply with a direction under subsection (1) commits an offence and is liable on conviction to a fine not exceeding $200,000\.

+    Section 36(5): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 37 Removal notice: FMA may replace existing appointee

-*   (1) If an affected person does not remove the existing appointee by written notice under [section 38(1)][49] or otherwise appoint a person as the trustee or statutory supervisor in place of the existing appointee before the final removal date, the FMA may appoint a person (the _FMA appointee_) to that position for a period of 6 months beginning on the final removal date.
+*   (1) If an affected person does not remove the existing appointee by written notice under [section 38(1)][50] or otherwise appoint a person as the trustee or statutory supervisor in place of the existing appointee before the final removal date, the FMA may appoint a person (the _FMA appointee_) to that position for a period of 6 months beginning on the final removal date.

     (2) Before making an appointment under subsection (1), the FMA must, if the FMA considers it practicable to do so, consult the relevant issuer or operator.